-Zebra Finch, also known as Chestnut-eared finch, spotted-sided finch, and Nyi-Nyi, is a small bird with a thick, pointed triangular beak, grayish-brown wings and a black and white striped chest like a zebra.
-Being a popular choice of pets, these birds have been bred in captivity for many years.
+Zebra finch, commonly found in Central Australia, is a small gray-white bird with a thick, pointed triangular beak.
+Being a popular choice of pet, these birds have been bred in captivity for many years.

 |Scientific name||Taeniopygia guttata|